wdi-red-coral/hw-week_04-day_02-ruby-loops-methods/README.md

-# Ruby Array and Hash Homework
+a# Ruby Array and Hash Homework

 ## Objectives:
 - Apply your knowledge of ruby to solve a real world problem.